BICEP / Keck XVI: Characterizing Dust Polarization through Correlations with Neutral Hydrogen: Methodology

 \subsection{Covariance Matrices}

-To construct covariance matrices, we start with 499 realizations of \eqref{eq:obs} of the fiducial model, which coincides with the null hypothesis model used in the standard BICEP/$Keck$ analyses, i.e. $a~=~1$ and $k~=~0$.
-In the covariance matrix construction, we neglect variances of the H\textsc{i}-correlated dust component since we expect any uncertainty from the H\textsc{i} data itself to be subdominant.
+To construct covariance matrices, we start with 499 realizations of \eqref{eq:obs} of the fiducial model, which coincides with the null-hypothesis model used in the standard BICEP/Keck analyses, i.e. $a~=~1$ and $k~=~0$.
+In the covariance matrix construction, we neglect variances of the H~\textsc{i}-correlated dust component because we expect any uncertainty from the H~\textsc{i} data itself to be subdominant.

-There are non-negligible covariances between neighboring multipole bins and, because the lensed-$\Lambda$CDM and dust fields are broadband, between frequency channels.
+There are nonnegligible covariances between neighboring multipole bins and, because the lensed-$\Lambda$CDM and dust fields are broadband, between frequency channels.
 Therefore, we construct a covariance matrix of the form,

 where~$\overline{\mathbf{D}}$ is the mean of the vector of spectra over realizations, $N$ is the number of realizations, $\otimes$ is an outer product, and $\langle\rangle_{\rm rlz}$ is a mean over realizations.